Dreamboat (film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Hollywood's low opinion of TV is once more revealed with blithely superior derision and a lordly splurge of burlesque ...
 [T]he fastest and most hilarious sport in the film is that generated in the travesties of old silent movies that are shown. ...
-These are the most inventive and satiric bits in the film."
-Crowther praised "the serene and eloquent Clifton Webb" as "deliciously consistent when dishing out cutting remarks or betraying the slightest traces of middle-aged vanity[.]"
+These are the most inventive and satiric bits in the film. ...
+Mr. Webb is deliciously consistent when dishing out cutting remarks or betraying the slightest traces of middle-aged vanity, but he falls in a heap of cheap nonsense when compelled to 'go Hollywood.'
+They have to borrow a scene from 'Sitting Pretty' to prop him up at the end."

+Legacy

+The film's screenwriter and director Claude Binyon hoped to capitalize on its success by reuniting Rogers and Webb for a film titled Gold Country set in the Yuba Goldfields region, but the project never materialized.